cysouw/diathesis/text/c07_reflexive.md

   (= Ich jage den Hund und dadurch geht der aus dem Zimmer.)
 :::

-However, there are a few example in which additionally a reflexive pronoun is added, like with *graben* 'to dig' [@next a] and *wünschen* 'to wish' [@next b].
+However, there are a few example in which additionally a dative reflexive pronoun is added, like with *graben* 'to dig' [@next a] and *wünschen* 'to wish' [@next b].
 Note that the dative reflexive pronoun is not a raised possessor with a self-inflicting reflexive.
 Such examples are discussed in [@sec:reflexive-dative-accusative-location].
+These dative reflexive pronouns are probably best analyses as beneficiary datives ([@sec:prepositions-benefactive-dative]) with a stacked self-inflicting reflexive.
+When that analysis holds for all examples, then this diathesis is just a transparent combination of other alternations and this section can be removed.

 ::: ex
 - Ich grabe mir einen Weg durch den Schnee.